ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/other_causes_ylds/index.rst

 The disability weights estimated through the process described above consider each health state individually and must be corrected for the simultaneous presence of multiple disability-causing health states within a given individual.
-The GBD study performs this comorbidity correct (termed "COMO") using a microsimulation.
+The GBD study performs this comorbidity correction (termed "COMO") using a microsimulation.

 The microsimulation is performed at the age-, sex-, location-, and